AndBible/sword_studybibles/README.md

   ``` <reference>``` rendering bug (or feature - this is still to be disputed).
    You may use --bible_work_id None if you wish not to use ESVS as your bible.
  - AndBible: links to articles/resources in genbook do not work
+   * jsword bug.
+Fix pending https://github.com/crosswire/jsword/pull/98
- - AndBible does not resize images
+ - AndBible does not resize images => pull request pending
- - AndBible shows General book contents as a one big list instead of a tree
+ - AndBible shows General book contents as a one big list instead of a tree (two/three click menu would be best?)
- - Xiphos does not show emphasised text
  - Xiphos displays ```<q>``` as another paragraph (Heb.1)
  - Not Xiphos, nor AndBible obey DisplayLevel option.
-Only Bibletime seems to obey it
+Only Bibletime seems to obey it.
+So can't use it for now
+   => need to use manual hack to merge smaller sections together..
  - Bibletime issues: paragraphs not displayed, genbook links cause crash, images are not scaled

 TODO